j-easy/easy-rules/site/tutorials/hello-world.md

 doc: true
 ---

-This tutorial shows how to use Easy Rules on a very simple application.
+This tutorial shows how to use Easy Rules in a very simple application.
  The program should ask the user if he is a friend of duke and says 'Hello duke's friend!' only if he replies 'yes'.

 Based on this requirement, the rule is pretty straightforward :